Proper footwear is required at all times on range.

 Always flex test your (carbon) arrows every time after shooting them.
 Make this a habit every time you pull your arrows out of the target.
 If you hear any cracking or splinters show pull the nock out of the arrow to ensure you never shoot it again.

 If you drop an arrow while on the shooting line and you can reach it without stepping over the line check with the DOS or your coach before retrieving it.
 If you can’t reach it without stepping over the line the arrow must stay where it is until all shooting has ceased for that end.
-The arrow is not counted as shot.
+The arrow is not counted as shot, if it is still within the 3 metre line.

 When walking up to the target to score your arrows do just that.
 Walk!
 Keep an eye out for arrows on the ground.